 Day 5: Grey to Paine Grande (3 hours, 11 km, 185 ascent, 200 m descent) & back to Puerto Natales

-Highlight: Today is an easy hiking day with the wind at your back and your last of the trip so enjoy the views!
+Highlight: Today is an easy hiking day with the wind at your back and your last of the trip, so enjoy the views!

 It's only 11 km to Paine Grande where you'll catch the catamaran to Pudeto and a bus back to Puerto Natales (30 minute catamaran & 2 hour bus ride).
 Hiking this direction is a lot faster and less effort so it's a nice way to end off the trip.

-Meal options at camps/refugios:
+Meal options at the refugios and campsites

 There are a few options for eating while you're on the trek.
-You can cook or you can have the cooking done for you.
+You can cook, or you can have the cooking done for you.
 We found it really nice to come into the big lodges and have a seat out of the rain and wind to a nice warm prepared meal.

 At Fantastico and Vertice refugios, there are full-board and half-board options.
-Full board includes breakfast, dinner, and a boxed lunch.
+Full board includes breakfast, dinner and a boxed lunch.
 There was always enough food to keep us full at every meal.

 Get all the info from our article: W Trek Patagonia Camps Ranked and Rated